szaumoor/ZSTweaks/ZSTweaks/README.md

 Too little seeds and too little damage.
 From 4 seeds that do 2d8 to 10 that do 3d8+5.
 The original is way too unremarkable for a level 6 spell.
 Additionally, the description will mention the fact that they are thrown with a +2 THAC0 bonus.
 Additionally, the seeds no longer bypass most physical protections due to an enchantment level of +6, so now it will be considered +2.

-**Component 320:** Make Nature's Beauty a bit more likely to kill enemies outright
+**Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies outright

-Nature's beauty is the druidic Wail of the Banshee, but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells -- without save editing or special kits that is).
-Save bonus is now +1 instead of +3, making it marginally less likely to be successful as vanilla Wail of the Banshee.
+Nature's beauty is the druidic Wail of the Banshee (only for humanoids anyway), but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells -- without save editing or special kits that is).
+Save bonus is now +1 instead of +3, making it marginally less likely to be successful as vanilla Wail of the Banshee (for humanoids).

 **Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)